 (Photo courtesy of Le Cameleon)

-Onsite, take advantage of morning yoga classes, spa treatments, dips in the pool and jacuzzi, and—on Cocles Beach—day-beds, hammocks, and bar service with live DJs every evening.
-Don't confuse this for a party hotel: the resort also offers detox programs as well as yoga retreats and plenty of secluded beach space far from the tunes.
+On the property, take advantage of morning yoga classes, spa treatments, dips in the pool and jacuzzi, and—on Cocles Beach—day beds, hammocks, and bar service with live DJs every evening.
+Don't confuse this for a party hotel: the resort also offers detox programs, yoga retreats, and plenty of secluded beach space far from the tunes.

 Manatus Hotel, Tortuguero